 - Verbal reasoning and logical (diagrammatic) reasoning – these SHL tests assess communication skills and logic.

 - Numerical reasoning – also by SHL, this covers basic skills such as percentages, ratios, fractions and foreign currency conversions.

 - The PwC Occupational Personality Questionnaire (OPQ) – an untimed questionnaire designed to evaluate candidates' workplace behaviour.

-If you are unsuccessful with these tests on the first attempt, there is the opportunity to progress in the application process by successfully completing them in a second sitting.
-They also need to be taken again on paper at the assessment centre.
+The tests need to be taken again on paper at the assessment centre.
 After completing the tests online, candidates will receive a feedback report.